SohanChy/SPV-for-C/README.md

 ----------

-Using SPV is as simple as downloading the [spv.h header file](https://github.com/SohanChy/SPV-for-C/blob/master/spv.h), and copying it to your project directory(where your main.c file is).
+Using SPV is as simple as downloading the [spv files](https://github.com/SohanChy/SPV-for-C/archive/master.zip), extracting the zip and then copying them to your project directory(where your main.c file is).
+Add them to your project and then
-And including it by typing in the header:
+Include by typing in the header:

     #include "spv.h"